Cross-Sectional Imaging Fellowships

 - 6 four week blocks of Body Imaging (Body MR, CT, US)

-With a new hospital (Smilow Cancer Center) and new department of Radiology that opened in 2009, the clinical MRI service includes four 3.0T (Siemens Verio) and three 1.5T (Siemens Avanto, Espree, and Aera) scanners within Yale-New Haven Hospital, one off-site 1.5T (GE HD) scanner in a nearby facility, and one 3T (Siemens Skyra) scanner at a separate off-site facility.
+With a new hospital (Smilow Cancer Center) the clinical MRI service includes four 3.0T (Siemens Verio and Skyra) and three 1.5T (Siemens Avanto, Espree, and Aera) scanners within Yale-New Haven Hospital, one off-site 1.5T (GE HD) scanner in a nearby facility, and one 3T (Siemens Skyra) scanner at a separate off-site facility.

-Dedicated MR Fellows spend 9-10 four-week blocks in Body MRI and are responsible for running the clinical service with primary responsibility for protocols and initial interpretations and are expected to ensure that the service runs smoothly on a daily basis.
+Dedicated MR Fellows spend 9-10 four-week blocks in Body MRI and are responsible for running the clinical service with primary responsibility for protocols and initial interpretations.
 The goal of the fellowship is to provide fellows with the skills necessary to be the “go to” person for MRI issues in their future practices.
 In addition to clinical knowledge, relevant physics, MR safety, protocol design, and image optimization are included in the curriculum.
-Rotating Body Imaging Fellows, who spend 3-4 four-week blocks on the service, will gain the skills necessary to interpret almost any Body MRI case they are likely to see in their future practices.
+Rotating Body Imaging Fellows, who spend 3-4 four-week blocks on the service, will also gain the skills necessary to interpret almost any Body MRI case they are likely to see in their future practices.

 CT and PET/CT

 The cardiovascular fellow is responsible for supervising and monitoring all cardiac MRI, cardiovascular MRA (thoracic and peripheral), and coronary CTA examinations; post processing the images on a dedicated cardiac imaging workstation; and generating reports.
 The fellow will also be responsible for interpreting aortic and certain lower extremity CTAs.
 Fellows have the opportunity to rotate through nuclear cardiology (SPECT and PET).
 Post processing software/hardware includes a GE ADW, Vital Images Vitrea, and CMR42 cardiac MR workstations.
-We perform between 500-600 Cardiac MRI / Thoracic MRA cases per year including assessment of adult and pediatric congenital heart disease; evaluation of cardiomyopathy and arrhythmia (including hypertrophic cardiomyopathy, ARVC, and atrial fibrillation); and evaluation for viability.
+We perform between 500-600 Cardiac MRI / Thoracic MRA cases per year, including assessment of adult and pediatric congenital heart disease, evaluation of cardiomyopathy and arrhythmia (hypertrophic cardiomyopathy, ARVC, and atrial fibrillation), and evaluation for viability.

-A service component is required in the Emergency Radiology Department.
-For the 2014-2015 year the requirement is as follows: To fulfill your call commitment, all fellows are expected to cover 6 weekend shifts (unpaid) per year on the Emergency/Teleradiology Service as an attending physician.
-As a fellow you will also be expected to sign up for an additional 6 shifts (paid) on the Emergency Radiology/Teleradiology Service as an attending physician.
+Partially paid service component is required in the Emergency Radiology Department.
+For the 2014-2015 year the requirement is as follows: To fulfill your call commitment, all fellows are expected to cover 12 weekend shifts per year on the Emergency/Teleradiology Service as an attending physician.

 Fellows are encouraged to, but are not required to, participate in clinical research projects.
 For those interested in basic research, there is an array of whole body and animal research magnets in a dedicated research MR facility in the Yale University School of Medicine.
 These include 10 research scanners (with 1.5T, 3T, 4T, and 7T human scanners and 4.7T, 9.4T, and 11.7T small bore animal scanners).
 There are active research programs in cardiovascular MRI, MR spectroscopy, oncologic imaging, radiation safety, image processing, and contrast agents.

-There is a bi-weekly departmental Interesting Case Conference, two weekly Fellows Conferences (which includes didactic sessions on MR physics), and a weekly Body Club where fellows present challenging cases for discussion.
+There are bi-monthly departmental Interesting Case Conference, bi-weekly Fellows Lectures (which include didactic sessions on MR physics), and a weekly Body Club where fellows present challenging cases for discussion.
 Prominent guest speakers present Diagnostic Radiology Grand Rounds every other week from September to May.
-There are also a variety of interdisciplinary conferences (GI cancer, lymphoma, melanoma, liver tumor board, liver transplant, new GI cancer patient) that fellows participate in as well as many other interesting lectures at the medical school and on the Yale University campus.
+There are also a variety of interdisciplinary conferences (GI cancer, lymphoma, melanoma, liver tumor board, liver transplant, new GI cancer patient) that fellows can participate in, as well as many other interesting lectures at the medical school and on the Yale University campus.

 • Every 2nd Wed., 1pm: Interesting Case Conference